FledPaul/crypx/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Introduction
-View repository and user information, control your notifications and even manage your issues and pull requests.
-Built with React Native, GitPoint is one of the most feature-rich unofficial GitHub clients that is 100% free.

 **Available for Debian and Windows**

 <p align="left">